Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/connectors-crud-esp.md

 <hr>
 <br>

 ### 2.2.
-Kerberos keytab for UPN with Kafka topic create/write access configured in Ranger
+Generate Kerberos keytab for UPN with Kafka topic create/write access configured in Ranger

-Connect to the head node and generate a headless keytab for the privileged user-
+Connect to the head node of the HDInsight cluster and generate a headless keytab for the privileged user-
 ```
 ktutil
 addent -password -p <UPN>@<REALM> -k 1 -e RC4-HMAC